Skip to Content

 Meathead emphasizes the versatility of this technique, stating, “A 2-zone grilling setup is especially handy if you have more than one food cooking at once, where the thickness and water content of the two is significantly different so they will cook at different rates.”

-With the power of two-zone cooking, you can cater to different preferences and ensure each dish is cooked as it should be.
+With the power of the two-zone cooking method, you can cater to different preferences and ensure each dish is cooked as it should be.

 With practice, this technique will improve your food.
 Control and precision make all the difference.